phantom-987/Maya/README.md

-# 🤖 Maya — AI Sentiment Analysis App
+# 🤖 Maya — AI Emotion Analysis App

 Maya is a full-stack AI-powered sentiment analysis web application that analyzes the emotional tone of your text or voice input and visualizes it through interactive charts, an animated robot assistant, and a conversational AI chatbot.